Running GitHub Actions Locally with Act

 - It eliminates timeouts caused by slow or unstable internet connections.

-To activate offline mode, provide the --action-offline-mode
+To activate offline mode, provide the --action-offline-mode:

 Setting defaults in actrc

-Act allows you to define default settings in an actrc
+Act allows you to define default settings in an actrc configuration file,

 enabling persistent configurations without needing to specify options manually